left-arrow.svg

 Since 1.1.2015 maximum amount for health insurance was canceled and there is no maximum amount limit for Czech insurance from the Czech trade license income.

-Social Tax for trade license holders in 2023 is 2 944 CZK monthly which is the minimum deposit and it’s only for the first year.
-Public health insurance of VZP for trade license holders is a minimum of 2 722 CZK monthly, also only for the first year.
+The minimum monthly Public health insurance of VZP for trade license holders is a minimum of 2,968 per month (35 616 CZK per year) in 2024 and also only for the first year.
 You might pay a difference after the calculation of your final income for the previous year.
-The final calculation comes from your yearly clean income.
-Social Security tax is 29.2%, from half of the net and taxable income.
-Health insurance is 13.5% of half of the net and taxable income.
+The final calculation comes from your yearly clean (tax base) income.
+Social Security tax is 29.2%, from 55 % of the net ( tax base) income.
+Health insurance is 13.5% of 55% of the net ( tax base) income.

-Social security tax has a limit and is taxable up to 1 935 552 CZK clean income.
+Social security tax has a maximum limit and is taxable up to 2 110 416 CZK Net Income.
 Over this amount of income, social security is not taxable.
+The maximum limit of social security payment amount is calculated by multiplying 48 by the average salary which is 48 × 43 967 CZK in 2024.

 Income tax or Annual tax report